 Gandhi: I have just been informed that a large number of our soldiers have entered your territory.
 I strongly recommend a campaign of passive resistance as the best way to defeat them.

-The Babylonians, a mainstay of the first three Civs (and one of the easiest civilizations for new players to start with, given their religious and scientific bonuses) are not featured in IV until the Beyond the Sword expansion.
+The Babylonians, a mainstay of the first three games (and one of the easiest civilizations for new players to start with, given their religious and scientific bonuses) are not featured in IV until the Beyond the Sword expansion.
 In V, they are only made available through DLC.

-Disc One Nuke: Many units are superbly strong when you get them, but are eventually outclassed as technology continues.
+Disc One Nuke: Many units are superbly strong when you first get them, but are eventually outclassed as technology continues.
 In III for example, the Swordsman boasts 3 attack and 2 defense and is the pinnacle of Ancient Times military technology, but once you get to the Middle Ages, Knights can outspeed them, Longbowmen outdamage them, Pikemen can stand up to them, and Swordsmen can't upgrade into more powerful units.
 You can also of course rush to a technology with intent to get a leg up on opponents with a new unit they aren't prepared to deal with, but of course that won't last.

 Easy Communication: All of your soldiers and cities can be instantly ordered to do anything, even in the ages before radio.